bravib/rbm-mhc/README.md

 -al : When set to 0, it disables the re-iteration of the alignment after classification (default = 1)

+-ba : When set to 1, the search in IEDB for peptides of known HLA type is performed among data from binding assays (default = 0)

--rwnms : When set to 0, it implements the re-weighting scheme to correct for differences between amino acid frequencies of antigens detected by Mass Spectrometry and by other techniques (default = 0)
+-rwnms : When set to 1, it implements the re-weighting scheme to correct for differences between amino acid frequencies of antigens detected by Mass Spectrometry and by other techniques (default = 0)

--rwhp :  When set to 0, it implements the re-weighting scheme to correct for differences between amino acid frequencies of antigens detected by Mass Spectrometry and the human proteome (default = 0)
+-rwhp :  When set to 1, it implements the re-weighting scheme to correct for differences between amino acid frequencies of antigens detected by Mass Spectrometry and the human proteome (default = 0)

 -score : Name of the file inside the output folder with the list of peptides to score (as peptides containing missense mutations from Whole Exome Sequencing of a tumour sample); the list of peptides and corresponding scores is saved in a subfolder 'scoring' (default = 0)